 - First I mark the bust points (I hold the pattern up to me and mark the position).

-- Next, I draw a line across at bust point level that angles down at the sides (approx 2”-3”(7cm) down from armhole)
+- Next, I draw a line across at bust point level that angles down at the sides (approx 2”-3”(7cm) down from the armhole)

 - I draw the dart stopping short of the bust point (a dart should finish about 1” (25mm) before the bust point for smaller busts and 2”-2 ½”(6cm) before for larger busts)